KxSystems/docs/docs/basics/parsetrees.md

 (+:;4)
 ```

 The items of a `parse` result use k syntax.
-Since (most of) the q keywords are defined in the `.q` namespace, we can use dictionary reverse lookup to find the meaning.
+Since (most of) the q keywords are defined in the `.q` namespace, you can use dictionary reverse lookup to find the meaning.

 ```q
 q).q?(+:)